Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 Ready to take on google yet?
 Let's give it a try.
 We'll call this "project Elgoog".
 Humor Me.

 The idea and algorithm design of this project come from [this post](http://www.ardendertat.com/2011/05/30/how-to-implement-a-search-engine-part-1-create-index/).
 The original post was using python.
-Here we'll use Java.
+Here we'll use Java and we actually build this into a fully functional website.

 ### The Requirements